 Download and install the app

-Install the latest version of the Microsoft Authenticator app, based on your operating system:
+Install the latest version of the Authenticator app, based on your operating system:

-Important: If you're not currently on your mobile device, you can still get the Microsoft Authenticator app if you send yourself a download link from the Microsoft Authenticator page.
+Important: If you're not currently on your mobile device, you can still get the Authenticator app if you send yourself a download link from the Authenticator app page.

 Set up security info to use text messaging (SMS).
 Enter your mobile device number and get a text a code you'll use for two-step verification or password reset.